hewison-chris/agora-cl-docs/website/docs/reading/eth2.md

 <HeaderBadgesWidget />

-This page serves material necessary to catch up with the current state of Ethereum proof-of-stake development and provides readers with the knowledge required to begin making meaningful contributions to the Prysm client.
+This page serves material necessary to catch up with the current state of Ethereum proof-of-stake development and provides readers with the knowledge required to begin making meaningful contributions to the Agora-cl client.
 Whether you are an expert on all things Ethereum or are new to the blockchain world entirely, there are appropriate resources here that will help you get up to speed.

 ## **Ethereum fundamentals**